 Heavy rainfall and high summer temperatures already frequently impact Margate, and are experienced throughout Kent more widely, and will increasingly result in flooding and heat stress into the future.
 Kent County Council (KCC) is undertaking an innovative programme of work in Margate to reduce the risk of flooding and heat stress.

 A study commissioned by KCC to reduce flood risk in the area recommended the retrofitting of Sustainable Drainage Systems (SuDS) within Maynard Avenue and Garrard Avenue in Margate.
 These streets suffer from heat stress during the summer and form part of the catchment which during heavy rains results in flooding.

-In order to maximise the reduction in flooding and heat stress as much as possible KCC has undertaken works which will reduce the amount of surface water runoff entering the sewer network whilst providing benefit with regards to climate risk.
-Works undertaken include the installation of a combination of 11 “ArborFlow SuDS tree pit systems” and conventional tree planting in the highway verges along Maynard Avenue and Garrard Avenue.
-The ArborFlow SuDS tree pit systems are specialised tree pits which can be placed in the existing verges and are designed to receive and manage surface water directly from the adjacent carriageway.
+In order to minimise the risk of flooding and heat stress as much as possible KCC has undertaken works which will reduce the amount of surface water runoff entering the sewer network whilst providing benefit with regards to climate risk.
+Works undertaken include the installation of a combination of eleven “ArborFlow SuDS tree pit systems” and conventional tree planting in the highway verges along Maynard Avenue and Garrard Avenue.
+The ArborFlow SuDS tree pit systems are specialised tree pits which can be placed in the existing verges and are designed to receive and manage surface water directly from the adjacent roadway.

 Surface water from the highway, which would previously have flowed into the combined sewer network, will now enter the SuDS tree pit systems, which utilise a combination of natural and engineered processes to then slowly infiltrate the water into the ground.